National Institutes of Technology: Council of NITSER

 The Council of NITSER is the supreme governing body of India's National Institutes of Technology (NIT) system.
-The Council of NITSER consists of chairmen, directors of all NITs along with the government nominees from various sectors with the Minister of Education as the Chairman of the council.
+The Council of NITSER consists of chairmen, directors of all NITs along with the government nominees from various sectors with the Minister of Education as the chairman of the council.
 The Council of NITSER is the highest decision-making body in the NIT fraternity and is answerable only to the Government of India.
 The Council of NITSER is expected to meet regularly and take steps conducive for maximum growth of the NITs as whole in the near future.

 Education

 The NITs along with the IITs receive comparatively higher grants than other engineering colleges in India.
 Average NIT funding increased to ₹100 crores ($15.4 million) by 2011.
-On average, each NIT also receives ₹ 20-25 crore ($3-3.8 million) under World Bank funded Technical Education Quality Improvement Program (TEQIP I and TEQIP II).
+On average, each NIT also receives ₹ 20-25 crore ($3-3.8 million) under World Bank funded Technical Education Quality Improvement Programme (TEQIP I and TEQIP II).
 Other sources of funds include student fees and research funding from industry and contributions from the alumni.
 The faculty-to-student ratio in the NITs is between 1:7 and 1:9.
 The cost borne by undergraduate students is around ₹ 250,000 (~$3600) per annum.
 After students from SC and ST categories, physically challenged students will now be the beneficiaries of fee waiver at the NITs in India.

 The various NITs function autonomously, and their special status as Institutes of National Importance facilitates the smooth running of NITs, virtually free from both regional as well as a student politics.
 Such autonomy means that NITs can create their own curricula and adapt rapidly to the changes in educational requirements, free from bureaucratic hurdles.
 The medium of instruction in all NITs is English.
 The classes are usually held between 8:30 am and 5:30 pm, though there are some variations within each NIT.
 All the NITs have public libraries for the use of their students.
 In addition to a collection of prescribed books, the libraries have sections for fiction and other literary genres.
 Electronic libraries allow students access to online journals and other periodicals through the AICTE-INDEST consortium, an initiative by the Ministry of Human Resource Development.
 Students also have access to IEEE documents and journals.